-IBC: All use of recombinant DNA or hazardous biological materials (human cells) must be approved by the University of Connecticut Institutional Biosafety Committee(s) at the campus(es) where the research will be conducted.
+- IBC: All use of recombinant DNA or hazardous biological materials (human cells) must be approved by the Institutional Biosafety Committee(s) at the campus(es) where the research will be conducted.

-IACUC: All use of animals must be approved by the University of Connecticut IACUC(s) at the campus(es) where the research will be conducted.
+- IACUC: All use of animals must be approved by the IACUC(s) at the campus(es) where the research will be conducted.

-- Informed consent for the donation of human embryos, gametes, or somatic cells from human subjects to University of Connecticut researchers;
+- Informed consent for the donation of human embryos, gametes, or somatic cells from human subjects to UConn researchers;

 - Receiving and coding for human biological materials with personal donor identifiers;

 All stem cell projects are required to have proper documentation for the hESC and hiPSC lines that faculty plan to use before the SCRO Committee can provide final approval.

 - Cells derived at another institution or outside UConn require an executed Material Transfer Agreement (MTA).

 - Cells coming from the UConn Stem Cell Core facility but developed and owned elsewhere such as the WiCell Stem Cell Bank lines that are banked at the Core require a shortened Materials Transfer Agreement (MTA) known as a Short Letter Agreement (SLA).
 The procedures for obtaining these cells and the required documentation are detailed on the Core website: https://health.uconn.edu/stem-cell-core/services/distribution-of-human-pluripotent-stem-cell-lines/.

 - Investigators who plan to use hESC/iPSC lines that have not been previously approved by the UConn SCRO Committee must provide documentation of their provenance and their ethical derivation.
 This documentation includes: